browndw/cmu-textstat-docs/docs/pseudobibeR/pseudobibeR.md

 # pseudobibeR

-The R scipts in this repository aggregate the lexicogrammatical and functonal features described by Biber (1985) and widely used for text-type, register, and genre classification tasks.
+[The R scipts in this repository](https://github.com/browndw/pseudobibeR) aggregate the lexicogrammatical and functonal features described by Biber (1985) and widely used for text-type, register, and genre classification tasks.

 The scripts are not really taggers.
 Rather, they use either [udpipe](https://bnosac.github.io/udpipe/en/) or [spaCy](https://spacy.io/) part-of-speech tagging and dependency parsing to summarize and aggregate patterns.

-Because they rely on spaCy, the accuracy of the resulting counts are dependent on the accuracy of tagging produced by spaCy.
-Thus, texts with irregular spellings, non-normative punctuation, etc. will likely produce unreliable outputs.
+Because they rely on pobablistic taggers, the accuracy of the resulting counts are dependent on the accuracy of those models.
+Thus, texts with irregular spellings, non-normative punctuation, etc. will likely produce unreliable outputs, unless taggers are tuned specifically for those puposes.

 ## Installing and running pseudobibeR